Low monthly debt payments you can actually afford

 What is a Consumer Proposal?

 A consumer proposal is a legal agreement negotiated between you and your creditors.
 It gives you immediate relief from collection efforts and provides for a payment arrangement for part of your unsecured debts.
-When you file a consumer proposal and it’s accepted, your creditors will agree to forgive a portion of your debt, and you'll agree to pay the remaining balance.
+If you file a consumer proposal and it’s accepted, your creditors will agree to forgive a portion of your debt, and you’ll agree to pay the remaining balance.

 The exact amount of your total debt that will be forgiven depends on your ability to pay the balance.
 It’s not unusual for consumer proposals to reduce your total debt by 75%, but the outcome varies from case to case.

 The benefits of Consumer Proposals can be quite favorable depending on your situation.
 The primary benefit of a consumer proposal is that it will allow you to renegotiate your debts while protecting assets like a home or car that might otherwise need to be liquidated.
 Filing a consumer proposal stops debt collector calls and brings a halt to any additional interest charges or penalties.
 It will also stop all legal actions that have been commenced by a creditor, including wage garnishments and lawsuits.

 Other benefits of a consumer proposal include:

 - Consolidate debts into a single fixed monthly payment